-If the acquisition or investment in a distressed business is to be successful, it has to begin with good preparation.
-The Gallamar Group has specific criteria we use to evaluate our potential targets.
-We have strict policies concerning the kinds of companies we acquire with guidelines in place which filter out unsuitable ones.
+If the acquisition or investment in a distressed business is to be successful, it requires good preparation.
+The Gallamar Group has developed specific criteria used to evaluate our potential targets.
+We have strict policies concerning the kinds of companies we acquire with guidelines in place to filter out the unsuitable ones.
 One such consideration is the identification of a viable business core and the company’s ability to maintain sufficient revenues during the turnaround process.

 After an acquisition or investment candidate meets our criteria, an extensive analysis is conducted of the business, its industry, products, competition, management, sales, balance sheet and profit & loss statements.
 From our analysis, the company is valued, an offering price and investment structure is determined, and the legal structure for the proposed investment is established.
 The Gallamar Group’s principals then conduct all negotiations with the seller(s), the financial institutions, and their respective legal and accounting counsel.

 In the event of an acquisition, financing is conducted simultaneously with the acquisition stage.
 Once the Gallamar Group and the seller(s) agree on price and terms, our principals have the responsibility for arranging and negotiating the necessary debt and equity financing.